-- If you are on a lactose-free diet, talk with your doctor.
+- If your child is on a lactose-free diet, talk with the doctor.
 Some products have lactose.

-- If you have high blood sugar (diabetes), check labels closely.
+- If your child has high blood sugar (diabetes), check labels closely.
 Some products have sugar.

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

 - Change in how much urine is passed.